cdli-gh/annodoc/index.md

 Used for the nominal part of a compound verb (if a list of compound verbs is provided).
 Without such a list, this is annotated according to its grammatical structure (if transparent).

+There are many other compound constructions in Sumerian: not only compound verbs, but compound nouns and  “adjective-like compound constructions”.

+An example of a N - ADJ compound is:

+	s i p a z i(- d) "loyal-shepherd

+An example of a N - VERB/Adj (or ‘dub-sar’) compound:

+	k i n g a I "director of labours" (or the like)

+literally "someone who is great with respect to the labours" (certainly not "the great work" or "the great assembly',);

+In discussing the syntax of these sort of compound constructions, Krecher states that they are built “just like compounds without however ceasing to be two words” (Joachim Krecher, 1987, ASJ 9, 1987. p.
+70).

+In the CDLI corpus, most (or all?) compound nouns such as dub-sar (dub sar) will appear segmented as a single unit, to be tagged as a noun rather than a compound noun.
+While realizing there are compound noun, we will nevertheless treat them as a single unit syntactically.
+This is not without precedent in digital databases:  dub-sar constructions are analyzed as compound nouns in Zolyomi 2017, 92 — often consisting of a noun + non-finite verbal form ((dub=ø sar-ø : tablet=ABS write-TL) “he who writes tablets”.
+However, at ETCSRI, dub-sar is simply tagged N1 (noun phrase one – head), i.e. analyzed as a noun.
+If any compound nouns appear in the CDLI corpus, they should be marked using UD’s `compound` tag.

 > Note: The earlier use of `compound` for complex numbers is deprecated.

 TODO: list of compound verbs